Seven Proven Ways to Live A Happy Life

 2. Embrace silence

-Almost every person I’ve met who is living a happy life has cited “personal retreats”, “quiet time”, “me time” or some equivalent as an essential contribution to their happiness.
-Neuroscience professor Richard Davidson measured the brain activity of Buddhist monks and showed that meditation actually altered the physical state of the brain in a way that made them feel happier.
+Almost every person I’ve met who is living a happy life has cited “quiet time” or some equivalent as essential.
+Neuroscience professor Richard Davidson even measured the brain activity of Buddhist monks and showed that meditation actually altered the physical state of the brain in a way that made them feel happier.

 A happy life must be to a great extent a quiet life, for it is only in an atmosphere of quiet that true joy dare live.”